 Working the cedar with wedges, and a sledge hammer, first I must split it into manageable bolts, which I can transport back to my workshop.
-Using mostly hand tools to work the wood, the froe and mallet do much of the work.
-With tradional joinery, the mortise and tenon allow the wood to hold itself together without the use of nails or screws.
+Using mostly hand tools to work the wood, the froe and mallet do the bulk of the work.
+With traditional joinery, the mortise and tenon allow the wood to hold itself together without the use of nails or screws.

 Classified as a DURABLE WOOD by building codes across N. America, this permits its use for exterior applications without preservative treatments.